pluginsGLPI/doc/source/carbon/limitations.rst

 - Data from RTE which represents the carbon intensity of electricity production
 - Data from Electricity Map represents the carbon intensity oc electricity consumption (which is more accurate)

+.. warning:: Electrcitymaps license keys.
+Some limitations may apply to free keys.
+With the free version, electricitymaps only provides intensity history for the last 24 hours.

 Dates handling
 --------------